 RACE Application Status:

-On-demand course registration: This program will be submitted for 6.5 hours of Anytime, Non-Interactive-distance continuing education credit in jurisdictions which recognize AAVSB RACE-approval.
+On-demand course registration: This program has been approved for 6.5 hours of Anytime, Non-Interactive-distance continuing education credit in jurisdictions which recognize AAVSB RACE-approval.

 Participants should be aware that some state boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continuing education.
 Please contact your state board directly with any questions.